aagontuk/cheatsheets/C_programming.md

 ### Union ###

 Same as structure but the fields share memory.
+All the fields in the union has the same address in memory.
 Example:

 ```
 #include <stdio.h>